websanco/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/questions-app/user-guide/configuring-the-questions-app.md

     ![Click on the configuration link of the app.](./configuring-the-questions-app/images/01.png)

-1. Under *General Settings*, there is a *Show Cards for Topic Navigation* option.
+1. Under General Settings, there is a Show Cards for Topic Navigation option.
 If this is checked, the app will display separate cards for each question topic.
 If it is not checked, the app will display a list of all the questions.

     ![The configuration window opens with different options.](./configuring-the-questions-app/images/02.png)

 1. By default, the app will display all existing topics.
-To show the questions of one specific topic, click the *Select* button under *Root Topic ID*.
+To show the questions of one specific topic, click the *Select* button under Root Topic ID.

     ![Select an individual topic as the root topic.](./configuring-the-questions-app/images/03.png)